When you think about YouTube sponsorships, who comes to mind? Maybe any of the following:

 Another important thing that sponsors look for is quality content.

 Just as unclear branding can hurt a company, so can low-quality content.
-Companies don’t want to associate themselves with other brands who don’t have the same standards as them.
+Companies don’t want to associate themselves with other brands that don’t have the same standards as them.
 In fact, asking for sponsorships while you have low-quality content up could get you blacklisted within that company and among their peers.

 Before reaching out to sponsors, do a quality audit.
 Look at your content and ask yourself, “If this were somebody else’s content, would I like it?”